farmera/sare_grant/how_plants_see.md

 As most learn in middle school, photosynthesis is the process that plants use to synthesize sugar from carbon dioxide and water.
 The leaves of a plant contain photosynthetic engines called chloroplasts.
 When sunlight hits these cells they absorb the red and blue wavelengths of light while reflecting away most of the others.
 Thus it is __filtered light__, along with water and carbon dioxide, that produces sugar for the plant and oxygen for the environment.

 #### Blue, Green, Red and Near Infra Red (NIR)

 * Healthy plants absorb red but reflect away most of the NIR light.

-Light that is visible to humans lies roughly between 380 and 750 nanometers (nm) along the continuous electromagnetic spectrum.
+Light visible to the human eye lies roughly between 380 and 750 nanometers (nm) along the continuous electromagnetic spectrum.
+Plants are also receptive to light, although the mechanism involved is quite distinct from humans.
 The more healthy a plant is - i.e. the more photosynthesis it carries out - the more red light it will tend to absorb.
-This tendency is directly related to the functional health of choloroplast cells since these are the locus of the photosynthetic process.
+This tendency is directly related to the functional health of choloroplast cells within the plant since these are the locus of the photosynthetic process.
 If a plant's chloroplasts are compromised then it will absorb less red light and more NIR light, and its ability to photosynthesize and produce sugar will be diminished.

 ![](img/spectral-signature.jpg)
 ###### Figure 1.
 Spectral signature showing behavior of healthy (green), stressed (red), nitrogen deficient (yellow), and necrotic (purple).